docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 mkdir -p tmp
 ```

-For production, you should create your certificate through one of the trusted services.
-For demo purposes, we'll create a self-signed certificate with `openssl`.

 The certificate will be tied to the `*.xip.io` domain, which is handy for demonstration purposes.
-It'll let us use the same certificate when our server IP addresses might change while testing locally.
-We don't need to re-create the self-signed certificate whe, for example, our Docker machine changes IP.
+It'll let us use the same certificate even if our server IP addresses might change while testing locally.
+With [xip.io](http://xip.io/) don't need to re-create the self-signed certificate when, for example, our Docker machine changes IP.

 > I use the [xip.io](http://xip.io/) service as it allows me to use a hostname rather than directly accessing the servers via an IP address.
 It saves me from editing me computers' host file.